NiVisser/hnmproject/README.md

    	conda install requirements.txt

 Afterwards start up a jupyter notebook and start up Main notebook.ypynb.
+## Working on the project
+Working on the project went really well.
+We meeted in real life and online to decide on who did what and created research questions.
+We decided that everyone should use their own notebook to minimize merge errors.
+In the end we merged all notebooks together into a main notebook.

 ## The research question
 We try to answer the following main research question:“Can we use the H&M dataset to explore data about its latest fashion trends and customer base?”
 This main research question is devided into 3 sub categories“: